How to Write a Vacation Request Email (+ Tips & Examples)

 Why is writing a vacation request email important?

 Writing a vacation request email is critical because it leaves a trail.
-Simply put, you, your boss, and the HR team will know about your written vacation leave, leaving no room for misinterpretation of whether you asked for time off.
+Simply put, the employee requesting time off, their manager, and the HR team will know about the written vacation leave, leaving no room for misinterpretation.

 How far in advance should I send my vacation request email?

-A good rule of thumb is to check your company policy to determine how many days in advance you need to request time off.
-But suppose you plan to take a week off.
-In that case, it’s a good idea to send your vacation request 2-3 weeks before your planned vacation.
+A good rule of thumb is to check the company vacation policy to determine how many days in advance to request time off.
+Suppose you plan to take a week off.
+In that case, it’s a good idea to send your vacation request 2-3 weeks before the planned vacation.

 Can I send a vacation request email for a half-day off?